hopsoft/turbo_boost-commands/README.md

 %>
 ```

-### Client State
+### Client-State

-Client state is a mutable version of the signed server state, wrapped in an observable JavaScript proxy.
+Client-State is a mutable version of the signed Server-State, wrapped in an observable JavaScript proxy.
-This allows for sophisticated techniques like data binding with custom JavaScript, Stimulus controllers, and web components.
+This allows for sophisticated techniques like data binding via custom JavaScript, Stimulus controllers, or web components.

-Client-side state enables immediate UI updates, providing a fast and smooth user experience while the server resolves state differences whenever commands are invoked.
+Client-side state enables immediate UI updates, providing a fast and smooth user experience while the server
+[resolves state](#state-resolution) differences whenever Commands are invoked.

-Client state can be accessed on the client like so.
+Client-State can be accessed on the client like so.

 ```js
 TurboBoost.State.current['key'] = 'value'